dasch-swiss/fileidentification-galaxy/README.md

 ## Modifying Default Settings

-In the .env file you can customise some default path: e.g. the paths to the default policies, set custom default tmp dir location.
+In the .env file you can customise some default path: e.g. DEFAULTPOLICIES the paths to the default policies, set custom default tmp dir location.

 Other default params such as PDF/A export settings for LibreOffice or other strings are in `fileidentification/definitions/constants.py`.